BlockMedical/BlockMedical/Access.md

 # BlockMedical
-This is a collection of the application that interact with the Ethereum smart contract for BlockMed tokens.
+This is a collection of the application that interact with the Ethereum smart contract to **use** BMD tokens.
-The application here are incentivized to interact with the contract by contributing your data to IPFS and register them on Ethereum smart contract BMD (TBD-address).
-When you start integrating and interacting with the contract by uploading and registering your IPFS hash for your wallet, you will be granted `BMD` tokens from the Smart Contract that can be used ot interact with other applications build out that utilize the same Smart Contract and BMD ERC20 tokens.
+The applications here are designed to utilize the code and data uploaded by using your BMD.
+When you start integrating and interacting with the contract to download code and data, you will need access to your wallet to issue transactions that will use your `BMD` tokens designed in the Smart Contract and BLockMed eco-system.

 # How to Access Code and Data